Fear Street: Prom Queen Review (2025): Horror Clichés Galore

 Fear Street: Prom Queen Review: Is It Worth Watching?

-Well, it’s not a total disaster, but it’s also not something that’s going to make you rethink the genre or impress you with innovation.
-If you’re looking for something that feels fresh and unpredictable, this isn’t it.
-But if you want some campy 80s vibes, a killer soundtrack, and some creative kills, it delivers enough to keep you mildly entertained…Very mildly I might add.
+If you’re looking for something that feels fresh and unpredictable, this isn’t it, but if you want some campy 80s vibes, a killer soundtrack, and some creative kills, it delivers enough to keep you mildly entertained…Very mildly I might add.

-The biggest problem here?
-Predictability.
-It’s horror movie 101, where the “suspicious” characters are obvious, the killer’s identity is crystal clear halfway through, and the plot points feel like a checklist of tropes rather than an organic story.
+It’s horror movie 101, where the “suspicious” characters are obvious, the killer’s identity is crystal clear halfway through, and the plot points feel like a checklist of tropes rather than an organic stor, and the lead performance by India Fowler as Lori Granger didn’t exactly grip me either, where she plays this timid, kind-of-awkward character who’s supposed to be the one fighting back against the killer, but she never really convinces you she has the guts for it.

-The lead performance by India Fowler as Lori Granger didn’t exactly grip me either.
-She plays this timid, kind-of-awkward character who’s supposed to be the one fighting back against the killer, but she never really convinces you she has the guts for it.
-In contrast, Fina Strazza as Tiffany Falconer, the head of the Wolfpack, feels like she’s the one actually driving the movie.
-That mismatch makes the film feel a bit lost on who it wants us to root for.
+In contrast, Fina Strazza as Tiffany Falconer, the head of the Wolfpack, feels like she’s the one actually driving the movie, and that mismatch makes the film feel a bit lost on who it wants us to root for.

-The campy, over-the-top 80s vibe works in small doses but feels forced at times, like the movie is desperately waving a neon sign that says “Look, it’s an 80s throwback!” without really understanding what made those movies special in the first place.
-Still, if you dig the era’s soundtrack and aesthetic, it nails those aspects well.
+The campy, over-the-top 80s vibealso works in small doses but just feels too forced at times, like the movie is desperately waving a neon sign that says “Look, it’s an 80s throwback!” without really understanding what made those movies special in the first place.

 What I Liked (And What I Didn’t Like)